Uncategorized

 • Record: Slightly informal, seeking to inform the reader.

-• Tips: Captures attention from the introduction.
-Be specific, avoid generalizations and use varied connectors.
+• Tips: Capture attention from the introduction.
+Be specific, avoid generalizations, and use a variety of connectors.

 5. Pro/Con Essay (Levels: B2, C1):